Well, only veggin’ in the way that my editor Dean Robertson made us this fabulous veggie meal the second night I was in Virginia:

 And that I totally demolished it:

-Because besides a few breaks to eat the deliciousness of veggies and salmon, and to play with her wonderful cat Isaac, Dean and I were at our computers to read through the entire Running in Silence manuscript for final corrections.
+Because besides a few breaks to eat the deliciousness of veggies and salmon, and to play with her wonderful cat Isaac, my editor Dean Robertson and I were at our computers to read through the entire Running in Silence manuscript for final corrections.
 From Friday (when I woke up late and missed my flight to Virginia–the first time I’ve ever slept past my alarm, for goodness sakes!), until Sunday at 3pm, we were on that editing grind.

 We made it.
-We celebrated in the little victories of replacing words, cutting sentences, and even completely waving goodbye to a few paragraphs.
+We celebrated in the little victories of replacing words, cutting sentences, and even waving goodbye to a few paragraphs.
 Oh yes, and we admired the way we (well, Dean for the most part), rearranged words and sentences to make simple notes into music.

 Since working with Dean, I have not only learned what words are my favorite to repeat in writing this book (“detriments”, “smirked”, “teammates”, and “felt” to name a few), but I’ve also learned how to become a better writer and editor myself.
 When we edited a few chapters on our own in silence, I couldn’t help but perk up when I told her how I had found another “felt” word and corrected it beautifully.